 She’s reading TIN TIN!
 We love you, Anita!
 That outfit!
 Chic in its utter simplicity.
 Like a rock & roll Jackie O. during her Capri period.
 This outfit– without the belt— was my staple around the summer of 1995.
 Betsey Johnson shorts, tight tee, tights and velvet platform shoes–all black.
 Was this the outfit the Hound followed me around in, pre-courtship?
 No, that was those tattered jeans shorts with the red velvet and black leather patches Janice Johnson gave me, the ones that Natalie Portman and her Dad snickered at when we rode the elevator together at the Chateau Marmont in the summer of 1998.
-Fuck them!
+Screw them!
 Marlon, what were you holding?
 A tarantula?
 Please advise.

 Wow.
 Anita has got the simplicity thing down.
 Perfect length chain to show off perfect cleavage.
 The guy in the background— Freddie Sessler?
 Or Stash Klossowski?
 I tend to think the latter.

 Rare to see Anita in an up-do.
 Looks like she slept in it, which results in the best kind of up-do–the second day up-do.
 I wear my hair like this a lot.
 You put it in a scrunchie on the top of your head hoping to preserve your blow-dry, but when you wake up looking like this, the scrunchie stays in.
 Basically, as far as hair goes, I groove with whatever hairstyle I wake up with.
 Michael des Barres says that is very healthy.